-We currently only have a limited number of cycle training sessions in July, due to limited instructor availability as folks are away on holidays.
+We currently have a limited number of cycle training sessions in July, due to limited instructor availability as folks are away on holidays.

 If you or someone you know is interested in becoming a casual cycling instructor (it’s really fun!) please get in touch.